 Established in 2011, Lalun is a world music ensemble comprised of Liron Man (Israel/Spain) on hand pans & flamenco guitar, Lan Tung (Taiwan/Canada) on erhu (Chinese violin) & vocals, and Jonathan Bernard (Canada) on percussion.
-With their unique instrumentation and hypnotic intercultural sound, this international ensemble presents original compositions and traditional music from Europe, Asia, and the Middle East, coloured and influenced by its members’ roots in Chinese, Flamenco, Galician, and Jewish music.
+With their unique instrumentation and hypnotic intercultural sound, this international ensemble presents original compositions and traditional music from Europe, Asia, and the Middle East, coloured and influenced by its members’ roots in Taiwanese, Chinese, Flamenco, Galician, and Jewish music.

 Liron Man received his musical training in Israel, playing piano, with his first performance at the age of 10.
 At the age of 12, Liron discovered the electric guitar and began to perform in ensembles of various styles such as Rock, Pop, Metal, and Avant Garde Jazz, playing original music including his own compositions.
 In 2006, Liron bought his first hang drum and immediately felt a connection with the instrument.
 Over the years, Liron has developed a clean, harmonious technique, with astounding speed and accuracy combined with his love for Middle Eastern and Flamenco music.
 Liron is considered as one of the leading hang drum artists in the world today, and he has influenced many players.
 His concerts are unique and captivating experience for the audience.

 Since 2010, Liron has dedicated himself to the world of flamenco and specifically flamenco guitar.